Code of Conduct

 Marine Wildlife and Boating on the Isle of Man: Basking Sharks

 Basking sharks, the second largest fish in the world, are harmless plankton eaters.
 They can be up to 10 m long, as long as a bus, and weigh as much as two elephants.
+We rarely see sharks longer than 8m.
+The MBSW team have seen 2 of 9m length in 15 years researching them.

 Their Manx name is Gobbag vooar, which means ‘big mouth’.
 They filter microscopic plankton from the water using mucous covered gill rakers.
 Boat users will often encounter them doing this at or just under the water.
 Photo: Charles Hood.